 Who is it?

-Sean Davis is the co-founder of the Federalists, and by the way, uh has written a great column about this.
+Sean Davis is the co-founder of the Federalists, and by the way, has written a great column about this.

 Welcome back, sir.

-I'm well, thank you for having me, sir.
+Thank you for having me, sir.

-All right, by the way, other updates.
+By the way, other updates.

 The judge in the Flynn case, we have that whole mess continuing.

-Joe Biden the day before it's revealed he asked for an unmasking eight days before he left office is interesting.
+Joe Biden, the day before it's revealed, he asked for an unmasking eight days before he left office is interesting.

 Why did he ask?

-Anyway, um we're learning a lot, and from what we're hearing from Trey Gowdy, Devin Nunes, there's a lot more to come, including Trump family members.
+And from what we're hearing from Trey Gowdy, Devin Nunes, there's a lot more to come, including Trump family members.

 Right.